Thus Another Day

-Thus Another Day (今日もまたかくてありなん, Kyō mo mata kakute ari nan) is a 1959 color Japanese film directed by Keisuke Kinoshita.
+Thus Another Day (今日もまたかくてありなん, Kyō mo mata kakute ari nan) is a 1959 Japanese drama film directed by Keisuke Kinoshita.

 Plot

-Facing financial difficulties, young couple Shôichi and Yasuko Satô rent their suburban home to his boss over the summer.
-While Shôichi rooms with a friend, Yasuko and their son Kazuo stay with her family in a troubled resort community, where visiting yakuza and their underlings threaten and injure her brothers, a cab driver and an aspiring singer.
+Facing financial difficulties, young couple Shōichi and Yasuko Satō rent their suburban home to his boss over the summer.
+While Shōichi rooms with a friend, Yasuko and their son Kazuo stay with her family in a troubled resort community, where visiting yakuza and their underlings threaten and injure her brothers, a cab driver and an aspiring singer.
 She befriends a depressed war veteran whose estranged wife is pressured by the yakuza to become their moll after a sudden tragedy, leading to a climactic confrontation.
 The couple returns to their home, where Yasuko copes with her renewed desperation at life's futility.